-The maximum flat fee is 0.2% p.a.; currently, a flat fee of 0.14% p.a. for share class EUR A dis Share classes EUR A dis und EUR I acc ) and 0.12% p.a. for share class EUR I acc is levied.
-The flat fee is calculated on the basis of the sub-fund's net assets per calendar day over the month in question and is payable on the first
+The maximum flat-rate fee is 0.2% p.a.; currently, a flat-rate fee of 0.14% p.a. is charged for the share class EUR A dis and 0.12% p.a. for the share classes EUR I acc, GBP I acc and USD I acc.
+The flat-rate fee shall be calculated on the basis of the sub-fund's net assets per calendar day during the month in question and is payable on the first valuation day of the following month.